prabhatx0/my_ChatTS_/README.md

 You can try more application scenarios of ChatTS by modifying the time series and the text of questions in `demo.ipynb`!

 ## Notes
-- We are preparing the code for training TS-MLLM models and they will be released soon.
 - You can use the CPU for inference.
 However, since our current ChatTS model does not implement `kv_cache` (which we plan to implement shortly), the inference speed may be significantly slow.
-- The code, data, and models in this repository are for review purposes only.
-Due to company policy, the open-source code is currently under review.
-Once the review is approved, we will release it on GitHub and the HuggingFace platform for public access.

 ## Reference
 - QWen (https://github.com/QwenLM/Qwen2.5)